Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Visualization

-For the convenience of readers, we provide a visualization of the validation set $\mathcal{D}$ used for AAT optimization in Figure~\ref{app:fig:coco}.
 As discussed in Appendix~\ref{app:com} and Section~\ref{sec:res-clip} of the paper, AAT fails on \emph{Cola}-CLEVR and three non-natural subsets from ReCoS.
 Representative examples from these tasks are shown in Figure~\ref{app:fig:clevr} and Figure~\ref{app:fig:recos}, respectively.
 As illustrated, there exists a significant domain gap between the test images and those in $\mathcal{D}$.
 Moreover, certain tasks require models to perform high-level comprehension and reasoning, which exceeds the representational capacity of CLIP.